tymyrddin/blue-siem/source/docs/elk/README.md

 ## Why?

-to find suspicious process execution
+To find suspicious process execution.

 ## How?